Azure-Samples/data-box-samples/ExportVmScript/databoxExportVmReadMe.md

 	```
    Install-Module -Name Az -Scope CurrentUser -Repository PSGallery -Force
    ```

-3. Run the databoxExportVm.ps1 script.
-It will prompt for Subscription, ResourceGroup, DiskName, Storage Account Name, Container, Storage Account Key and Destination VHD name.
+3. Run the `databoxExportVm.ps1` script.
+It will prompt for Subscription, ResourceGroup, DiskName, Storage Account Name, Container, Storage Account Key, and Destination VHD name.

     After entering the above details, the script will prompt you for authentication to connect to Azure.

     Below is the script execution with output.

+    ```
     PS C:\> .\databox-copy-manageddisk-to-storageaccount.ps1
     Enter Subscription ID:: xxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
     Enter Resource Group:: testrg